-Enter the following information and then click Next to continue.
+Enter the following information:

-- Address Type Select IP, MAC, or Other Machines. - IP Address Enter the IP Address of the computer you want to apply the rule to, or select Computer Name and click <<. - Machine Address Enter the PC MAC address or click on Copy Your PC's MAC Address.
+- Address Type Select IP, MAC, or Other Machines. - IP Address Enter the IP address of the computer you want to apply the rule to. - Machine Address Enter the PC MAC address or click on Copy Your PC's MAC Address.

-Click OK, and click Next to continue.
+Click OK and then click Next to continue.